CPC Definition - Subclass D21C

 Subclass D21B covers fibrous raw material or their mechanical treatment.

-Subclass D21D covers treatment of materials before passing to the paper-making machine.
+Subclass D21D covers treatment of the materials before passing to the paper-making machine.

-Subclass D21F covers paper-making machines and methods for producing paper thereon.
+Subclass D21F covers paper-making machines and methods of producing paper thereon.

 This place does not cover: